Mercury contamination in Grassy Narrows: Contamination in Ontario

 Starting in the 1960s, the Canadian federal government began to take action regarding mercury contamination in fish.
-The "first investigation of mercurial contamination" in a First Nations community took place in the fall of 1970 on the Grassy Narrows and White Dogs reserves.
+The "first investigation of mercurial contamination" in a First Nations community took place in the fall of 1970 on the Grassy Narrows and Whitedog (Wabaseemoong) reserves.
 The government knew that Reed Paper Group's chloralkali plant, established in 1962, had discharged over 9 tons of metallic mercury into the river system.
 In addition, an article said that the majority of inhabitants consumed three meals of fish daily during the spring, summer and fall as they were "known to be wholly dependent upon fishing, hunting, guiding, and forestry."

 From 1962 to 1970, the Dryden Chemical Company's chloralkali plant, which was associated with the nearby Dryden Pulp and Paper Company—both subsidiaries of the British multinational Reed Paper Group—discharged approximately 10000 kg of mercury into the Wabigoon-English river systems.
 The Dryden pulp-and-paper operations were located on the shores of the Wabigoon River near Wabigoon Lake, the river's headwater.
 Robert W. Billingsley, who was president of Reed International at the time of the discharge, said in a March 23, 1976 episode of The Fifth Estate about the incidents of Minamata disease upriver from the factory, that "it was pointed out that in almost any sample you would find, perhaps 5% of the population of Toronto that would show symptoms of Minamata disease—headaches, for example, is a symptom."

 Reed International, known as Reed Elsevier from 1991 to February 2015, and since known as RELX, is a 6-billion USD London-based "conglomerate which included the largest publishing company in the world and published the largest newspaper in the Western Hemisphere".
 In 1976, Reed Limited requested permission from the Ontario government to log nearly 50,000 sqkm of boreal forest in northwest Ontario.
-The provincial government accepted Reed's proposal in a Memorandum of Understanding but had to eventually abandon it while facing "public outcry."
+The provincial government accepted Reed's proposal in a Memorandum of Understanding but had to eventually abandon it while facing "public outcry".
 In 1976, the Government of Ontario launched the Royal Commission on the Northern Environment, in response to Reed Ltd's intention to construct a new pulp and paper mill and the granting to Reed of the "largest tract of forest land ever given to a single company".

-Since the mercury poisoning, the Grassy Narrows community "have lived with the consequences of one of the worst cases of environmental poisoning in Canadian history", according to The Lancet.
+Since the mercury poisoning, members of the Grassy Narrows community "have lived with the consequences of one of the worst cases of environmental poisoning in Canadian history", according to The Lancet.